matthew-stay/scryer/README.md

+# scryer
-# scryer - A generator for interpretive word combinations.
+> A random generator for interpretive word combinations.

 ## Getting Started